hphelion/documentation/cli.unix.2.block-storage.md

 * [Detaching Volumes](#DetachingVolumes)
 * [Removing Volumes](#RemovingVolumes)

-Remember that you can get detailed help for any command/task with the following command:
+Get detailed help for any command/task with the following command:

     $ hpcloud help <TASK>